 That's just abundantly clear.

-So now they're presenting the idea that you have these guys who are brainwashed or something, and so they end up...
+So now they're presenting the idea that you have these guys who are like brainwashed or something, and so they end up like the globalists have dispatched them there.

 That's now the operating function that they're going off of.

-And Alex is kind of being rushed out to break, but he makes reference of something that has to do with the technique and the system that the globalists use.
+And Alex is kind of being rushed out to break, but he makes reference of something that has to do with this, the technique and the system that the globalists use.

-And it kind of piqued my interest, because I hadn't heard him mention this before.
+And it kind of piqued my interest because I hadn't heard him mention this before.

 Folks need to know that the left's tools to start a race war.